The Testimony of Steve Biko

 Synopsis

-The defendants, all members of the South African Students Organisation, or the Black People’s Convention, were in the dock for having the temerity to think; to have opinions; to envisage a more just and humane society.
-It was a trial about ideas, but as it unfolded it became a trial of the entire philosophy of Black Consciousness and those who championed its cause.
+The defendants, all members of the South African Students Organisation or the Black People's Convention, were in the dock for daring to think, to have opinions, and to envision a more just and humane society.
+As the trial unfolded, it became a test of the Black Consciousness Movement and its champions.